7 Ways to Stop Grinding Your Teeth

 How to Stop Grinding Your Teeth

-Try any of these seven approaches to end daytime and nighttime tooth grinding.
+There are several approaches to end daytime and nighttime tooth grinding, including:

 1. Get a Nighttime Mouth Guard